chipsalliance/Caliptra/doc/Caliptra.md

 The service surface of a Caliptra RTM has multiple vectors.
 All use cases are control plane services, useful to power on a system or start a task.
 Supporting line rate high performance IO cryptography or any other data path capability is not required.

-- **Logic IOs:** required to indicate status of the IP, availability of a message through APB, and to enable/disable certain debug capabilities (like JTAG enable/disable)
+* **Logic IOs:** required to indicate status of the IP, availability of a message through APB, and to enable/disable certain debug capabilities (like JTAG enable/disable)
-- **Command mailbox**: Caliptra shall offer services to other parts of the SoC:
+* **Command mailbox**: Caliptra shall offer services to other parts of the SoC:
-	- **Loading firmware**: Caliptra firmware is loaded via the mailbox at cold-boot.
+  * **Loading firmware**: Caliptra firmware is loaded via the mailbox at cold-boot.
 In addition, Caliptra firmware can be loaded at runtime to support hitless/impactless updates.
-	- **DICE-as-a-Service**: A Caliptra RTM shall expose a "DICE-as-a-Service" API, allowing Caliptra to derive and wield a DICE identity on behalf of other elements within the SoC.
+  * **DICE-as-a-Service**: A Caliptra RTM shall expose a "DICE-as-a-Service" API, allowing Caliptra to derive and wield a DICE identity on behalf of other elements within the SoC.
-	- A potential use case includes serving as a signing oracle for an SPDM responder executing in the SoC Application Processor.
+  * A potential use case includes serving as a signing oracle for an SPDM responder executing in the SoC Application Processor.

 ## Device Resilience

-As noted earlier in this document, Caliptra has a role to play in maintaining the resilience posture of the SoC as defined by NIST SP800-193 Platform Firmware Resiliency Guidelines [Reference 1](#ref-1).
+As noted earlier in this document, Caliptra has a role to play in maintaining the resilience posture of the SoC as defined by NIST SP800-193 Platform Firmware Resiliency Guidelines refer to [Reference 1](#ref-1).
 As the Silicon RTM, Caliptra is either responsible for, or participates in, various Protection and Detection requirements described in the NIST publication.

 Table 8: NIST SP800-193 Requirements describes the NIST SP800-193 requirements that Caliptra shall meet, either on its own or in conjunction with other components within the SoC or Platform.
 Requirements not listed should be assumed not covered and out-of-scope for Caliptra.
 In particular, most requirements related to firmware update and recovery are out-of-scope and must be handled by other components of the system.